JuliaStats/StatsModels.jl/docs/src/contrasts.md

     * The `a` in `a&b` is *non-redundant* because it aliases `b`, which is not present anywhere else in the formula.

-When constructing a `ModelFrame` from a `Formula`, each term is checked for non-redundant categorical variables.
+When constructing a `ModelFrame` from a `FormulaTerm`, each term is checked for non-redundant categorical variables.
 Any such non-redundant variables are "promoted" to full rank in that term by using [`FullDummyCoding`](@ref) instead of the contrasts used elsewhere for that variable.